volodymyrhudyma/blog/content/blog/2020-05-27-optional-chaining-in-javascript.md

 ---
-title: Optional chaining in JavaScript
+title: Optional Chaining In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: "Optional chaining in JavaScript is a new error-proof way to access nested object properties, even if an intermediate property doesn't exist. "